Punktum-dk/dsu-service-specification/README.md

 DSU is short for DS Update.
 DSU is a propriety protocol and service developed and offered by DK Hostmaster's as an interface for updating DNSSEC related DS records associated with a .dk domain name.

 The protocol is based on HTTP og the parameters are transferred as POST-variables.
 The response contains an HTTP header and a brief message for human interpretation.
 The interface interprets a call as an atomic operation.
-If there is any errors, all changes are rejected and no existing DS records are deleted.
+If errors occur, all changes are rejected and no existing DS records are deleted.

 To use DSU, send an SSL-encrypted HTTP POST request to the following address: